-The Preceptor must liaise with the Clinical Placement Co-ordinator (CPC)24 who will contact the area specific Link Lecturer (LL) regarding the need to initiate an SLP.
-The CPC25 must liaise with the LL to arrange a meeting of the relevant personnel, consisting of a minimum of four and a maximum of five people.
+The Preceptor must liaise with the Clinical Placement Co-ordinator (CPC).
+Who will contact the area specific Link Lecturer (LL) regarding the need to initiate an SLP.
+The CPC.
+Must liaise with the LL to arrange a meeting of the relevant personnel, consisting of a minimum of four and a maximum of five people.
 This must include the student, preceptor, LL, CPC and/or the CNM/CMM.
-The CPC/LL, in advance of the meeting will provide the student and other personnel with the details of the meeting (the process, purpose, date, time, venue and persons to be present).
+The CPC/LL, in advance of the meeting will provide the student and other personnel with the consisting of a minimum of three and a maximum of five persons and must include student, preceptor, LL and a CNM/CMM where possible.